On the Joint Optimization of Energy Harvesting and Sensing of Piezoelectric Energy Harvesters: Case Study of a Cable-Stayed Bridge: Sensing Accuracy

 In this section, the full framework proposed in section \ref{S:4} is employed for six different PEH designs.
-The materials of the devices are PZT5A and bronze \cite{peralta2020parametric}, where the remaining parameters are tabulated in Table \ref{Geo}.
-The devices share the same geometric parameters, except for the length $L$.
-In particular, the device's lengths $L$ are 5, 10, 15, 20, 25, 30 cm.
-Other important considerations for the PEH model is that the external electrical resistance is considered to be $R_l$ = 100 ohm, and the damping coefficients are considered to be $\alpha$ = 14.65 rad/s and $\beta = 10^{-5}$ rad/s \cite{peralta2020parametric}.
+The materials of the devices are PZT5A and bronze \cite{peralta2020parametric}.
+Although materials affect the dynamic behaviour of devices and could affect detection performance, the focus of this research is to study the impact of device shape.
+The devices share the same geometric parameters, except for the length $L$, which is taken as 5, 10, 15, 20, 25, and 30 cm.
+Meanwhile, the width $W$, piezoelectric thickness $h_p$ and substructure thickness $h_s$ are 5 cm, 0.25 mm and 0.50 mm, respectively.
+Other important considerations for the PEH model is that the external electrical resistance is taken as $R_l = 100 \Omega$, and the damping coefficients are assumed to be $\alpha$ = 14.65 rad/s and $\beta = 10^{-5}$ rad/s \cite{peralta2020parametric}.

-Figure \ref{frfs} presents the FRFs of the six studied devices.
-Note the effect of varying the length $L$ among devices on the dynamic response, where the resonant frequencies vary as a function of the length $L$.
-Furthermore, as the device length $L$ increases, the device tends to be more flexible with more modes appearing in the range of 0 - 200 Hz.
+Fig. \ref{frfs} presents the FRFs of the six studied devices, where the effect of varying the length $L$ on the dynamic response can be seen, i.e. the resonant frequencies vary as function of the length $L$.
+Moreover, as $L$ increases, the device tends to be more flexible with more modes appearing in the range of 0 - 200 Hz.
+In fact, the selection of the six PEHs for this study is based on the significant differences in their FRFs, which, as will be discussed later, result in variations in the CWT images that are directly related to sensing accuracy.

-Similar to the benchmark case, the neural network is trained five times for each case.
-Thus, it is possible to estimate the average accuracy with greater reliability.
-Figure \ref{accu} presents the mean value and error bars for the six devices considered.
-The device's accuracy varies, reaching the highest value for the device with a length of 25 cm, which interestingly this accuracy is higher than that obtained from the benchmark case.
+The neural network is trained fifty times for each case in order to estimate the average accuracy with greater reliability.
+Fig. \ref{accu} presents the mean value and error bars for the six devices considered in this study, and the benchmark accuracy, corresponding to the acceleration-based sensing, shown in the dotted black line.
+The PEH's accuracy varies with $L$, reaching the highest value for the device with $L = 25$ cm, which is, interestingly, higher than the benchmark accuracy.
+We can see that the accuracy for $L = 20$ cm and $L = 30$ cm is also comparable with the benchmark case and for $L = 5, 10, 20$ cm, the accuracy of voltage-based sensing is lower than the accuracy of acceleration-based sensing.